fmalina/revisions-blocl/activism/thewaysofworld.md

 people become resources when they are forced to sell their labour on the market in order to survive.

-If we ‘urban renew’, we merely move the poverty around; if we don’t, we merely sit by and watch decay.
+If we ‘urban renew’, we merely move the poverty around; if we don't, we merely sit by and watch decay.

 Although all serious analysts concede the seriousness of the ghetto problem, few